Samsung Galaxy Note 4: Design

 The Note 4's back-cover has a strong resemblance to the Note 3, with a faux leather texture (although without the simulated stitching).
-It has a new aluminum frame design, bearing resemblance from the Samsung Galaxy Alpha, but lacks an IP67 certification (water and dust resistance), which was present in Samsung's other flagship, the Galaxy S5, released half a year earlier.
+It has a new aluminum frame design, bearing resemblance from the Galaxy Alpha, but lacks an IP67 certification (water and dust resistance), which was present in Samsung's other flagship, the Galaxy S5, released half a year earlier.

 Stylus

-Like the predecessors, the Note 4 also includes a stylus pen, branded S-Pen, incorporated into the design.
-Samsung touted new S-Pen features including tilt and rotation recognition but these features were either not implemented or not supported.
+Like the predecessors, the Note 4 also includes a stylus pen, branded S Pen, incorporated into the design.
+Samsung touted new S Pen features including tilt and rotation recognition but these features were either not implemented or not supported.

 The Wacom digitizer has been upgraded to be able to distinguish between 2048 pressure sensitivity levels, twice as much as the predecessor.

 The Scrapbook feature introduced on the Galaxy Note 3 has been extended by a so-called Intelligent Selection feature that allows for optical character recognition of highlighted screen areas.

 Battery

-The Note 4 also incorporates a user-removable 3,220mAh lithium-ion battery for the global model and a 3,000mAh non-removable lithium battery variant for the model sold in China.
-The global model is the last Samsung Mobile flagship to be equipped with user-replaceable battery.
+The Note 4 also incorporates a user-removable 3,220 mAh lithium-ion battery.
+It is the last Samsung flagship to be equipped with a user-replaceable battery.

-The device is the first flagship phone by Samsung to support Qualcomm Quick Charge 2.0 for fast charging up to 15 Watts.
+The device is the first flagship phone by Samsung to support Qualcomm Quick Charge 2.0 for fast charging up to 15 W.

 The Note 4 features a USB 2.0 charging port instead of USB 3.0 (as was in the Note 3 and S5), in favor of a new feature called Fast Charge, which Samsung claims can charge the phone from 0% to 50% in about 30 minutes and from 0% to 100% in less than 100 minutes.

 With the wireless charging rear cover accessory, which exists in both a plain rear cover form factor and an S View flip cover (or S Charger View) form factor, the battery can be charged wirelessly using Qi technology.